-Opmantek's Virtual Operator can be used to help create jobs comprised of commands sets to be run on various nodes, reporting to see job results and troubleshooting to diagnoses nodes which raise conditions through opConfig's plugin system.
+Opmantek's Virtual Operator can be used to help create jobs comprised of command sets to be run on various nodes, reporting to see job results and troubleshooting to diagnoses nodes which raise conditions through opConfig's plugin system.

-Quick actions are virtual operator templates which can save you time from creating commonly run jobs.
+Quick Actions are Virtual Operator templates which can save you time from creating commonly run jobs.
 Or give operators easy access to run commands on remote systems.

 New Virtual Operator Job

-To create a new virtual operator job go to Virtual Operator and click new Virtual Operator Job.
+To create a new Virtual Operator job go to Virtual Operator and click New Virtual Operator Job.